tm-source/learning/README.md

 # learning
-Impressed by the work on this sie
+Impressed by the work on this site